omeraksoy1/COMP491/README.md

 10) Being able to share sounds on iOS files /anywhere on the phone (including VoiceMemos) with our application.
 11) Being able to upload local files that are shared with our application to our backend.
 12) Being able to play local files that are shared with our application through our sound player.
+13) Login and Sign up features.
+14) Google Firebase authentication integration.
+15) Sign out button.
+16) The issue of automatically logging out once the app is closed is solved now.